Medically reviewed by Patrick Carroll, MD

 Genital herpes, which is the form of herpes most people associate with sexual activity, is most often transmitted through sexual activity.
 If you have genital herpes and have sex with a person that doesn’t have the virus, there’s a significant risk of you transferring it to them.

 Herpes transmission can take place even if you don’t have any symptoms of genital herpes.
-In fact, most people with genital herpes are asymptomatic, meaning a huge percentage of herpes transmission occurs without the responsible person being aware of their status.
+In fact, most people with genital herpes are asymptomatic, meaning herpes transmission can occur without the infected person being aware of their status.

 Sexual contact usually spreads the HSV-2 form of the herpes virus.
-However, it’s also possible for HSV-1 to spread from the mouth (where it causes oral herpes) to the genitals through oral sex.
+However, it’s also possible for from the mouth (where it causes oral herpes) to the genitals through oral sex.

 It’s even possible for herpes to spread from the mouth to the genitals without direct oral sexual contact.
 For example, if you have oral herpes and touch your mouth shortly before touching the genitals of your sexual partner, there’s still a risk of transmitting the virus.